brainstormforce/ultimate-addons-for-beaver-builder-lite/README.md

 ## Changelog ##

 ### 1.5.14.1 ###
-* New: UABB Lite now supports four additional languages—Dutch, French, Spanish and German enhancing accessibility for our global audience.
+* New: UABB Lite now supports four languages—Dutch, French, Spanish and German enhancing accessibility for our global audience.

 ### 1.5.14 ###
 * Improvement: Revised the README content.